maigonis-elleris/routeros-fundamentals-lab/README.md

 **Included concepts:**

     • Topology plan.
 Every network needs a topology plan to ensure smooth packet flow and scalability.
     • Public internet access is provided via LTE.
-LTE1 is configured in pass-through mode, with a TTL mangle rule applied on R1.
+LTE1 is configured in pass-through mode.
-    • STP (Spanning Tree Protocol) configuration is important.
-As MikroTik’s help page says, not quite: “You need to configure STP if your network has more than two bridges.”
-VLAN configurations use MSTP (Multiple Spanning Tree Protocol), which is VLAN-aware, while RSTP (Rapid Spanning Tree Protocol), used in non-VLAN setups, is the default mode and isn’t VLAN-aware.
+    • STP (Spanning Tree Protocol).
+RSTP for non-VLAN and MSTP for VLAN version.
     • VLANs are divided into two groups: the main network (VLAN 10) and the guest network (VLAN 20).
     • Simple IP addressing provided by DHCP server(s), including static leases.
     • New Wave2 CAPsMAN is used for Wi-Fi management.